swvanbuuren/cubinterpp/README.md

 # cubinterpp

-Cubic interpolation with C++ in Python.
+Cubic and linear interpolation with C++ in Python.

 ![image](https://user-images.githubusercontent.com/5203275/211158357-3686465b-8363-4066-8535-1e2a648f5406.png)